SeakyLuo/SMPlayer/README.md

 Dark thumb in the mini mode.

+MultiSelectCommandBar is too high.

 # MIGHT DO
+Improve path header display (like Windows).

 Real-time update Playlist Info when new music added.

 Album art in NowPlayingFull.